xianzhi-wu/UTwente-TCS-M2-Project/Learning-Notes.md

 **Structure**: **OOP** provides a clear structure for the programs, making it easier to understand and maintain.\
 **DRY Principle**: **OOP** supports the "Don't Repeat Yourself" principle by enabling the extraction of common code into reusable components, reducing redundancy and enhancing maintainability.\
 **Reusability**: **OOP** facilitates the creation of reusable components, leading to shorter development times and less code duplication.

+# What are Classes and Objects?
+A class is a template for objects, and an object is an instance of a class. \
+**Example**:\
+class: Fruit \
+objects: Banana, Apple, Mango